DNSCrypt/doh-server/README.md

 If both are on distinct networks, such as when using a CDN, `doh-proxy` can handle HTTPS requests, provided that it was compiled with the `tls` feature.

-The certificates and private keys must be encoded in PEM format.
+The certificates and private keys must use RSA and have to be encoded in PEM format.
 They can be stored in the same file.

 In order to enable built-in HTTPS support, add the `--tls-cert-path` option to specify the location of the certificates file, as well as the private keys file using `--tls-cert-key-path`.